realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Factor for Real-life figures

-Since the DMC-12 wasn't the world's fastest car, its (real-life) acceleration might soon cause boredom if played in real-time as part of the time travel sequence with a speedo.
+Since the DMC-12 wasn't the world's fastest car, its (real-life) acceleration might soon cause boredom if played in real-time as part of the time travel sequence with a Speedo.
 This factor speeds up the acceleration.
-2.0 means twice as fast as the real car.
+For instance, a factor of 2.0 means "twice as fast as the real car".

 This setting has no effect if the **_Real-life acceleration figures_** option is unchecked.